Mbell42/UCSD-CodeBootCamp-weatherForecast_MDB-React-project/README.md

-# React Bootstrap with Material Design
-MDBootstrap for React
+# Project Title

+weatherForecast_MDB-React

+## Description

+A weather forecast app using Material Design Bootstrap and React.
+This will be an improvement over my previous weather forecast web page.

-## Getting Started
+## Getting Started / Launch

 To test, contribute or just see what we did follow few easy steps:
 - clone the repository
 - cd to the directory with the repository